cs-uob/COMS20012/docs/labs/Lab9.md

 Let us see some processes:

-1. run `ps`, comment on what you see.
+1. Run `ps`, comment on what you see.

-2. Now run `memory_layout` program, steps are as follows:
+2. Now run a `memory_layout` program, steps are as follows:

-Copy c code [mem.c](https://github.com/cs-uob/COMS20012/blob/master/docs/code/memory_layout.c) in your seclab directory (so that it is accessible in /vagrant directory of your VM).
+Copy c code [memory_layout.c](https://github.com/cs-uob/COMS20012/blob/master/docs/code/memory_layout.c) into your seclab directory (so that it is accessible in /vagrant directory of your VM).

-Compile the following c prog mem.c by running
+Compile the c prog and call it `mem` by running
-`gcc mem.c -o mem`
+`gcc memory_layout.c -o mem`

-run the resulting binary
+Run the resulting binary

 3. On a different terminal (lets call it TermB, and the already runing terminal as TermA), run `ps`.
 What do you see ? can you see your program in the processes list ?